wetryingtodorock/getblock-docs/en/rpc-service/avax/json-rpc/avax_eth_getChainConfig.md

 ---
-title: avax:eth_getChainConfig \[POST\]
+title: eth_getChainConfig - Avalanche
-description: Returns a list of available compilers in the client.
+description: Example code for the eth_getChainConfig json-rpc method. Сomplete guide on how to use eth_getChainConfig json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters